Training and Support

 When and where is the Summer Institute?

-The Institute is held each year in mid-June in San Diego.
-The 2013 Institute was at the Town and Country Resort & Convention Center and had more than 535 attendees from 27 states and three countries.
-Local, state, and national presenters provided workshops, training sessions, and panel discussions that focused on key issues in adult education and training.
+Summer Institute is held each June in San Diego.
+The 2015 Institute is June 23-25 at the Town and Country Resort & Convention Center in the Mission Valley area of San Diego.
+Local, state, and national presenters will provide workshops, training sessions, and panel discussions that focus on key issues in adult education and training.